 (2) Mechanics of direct-spun carbon nanotube mat and composites

 CNT with superior structural, electrical and thermal properties, is of great potential to introduce multi-functionalities to CFPR, such as impact-tolerance, lightning strike protection and de-icing.
 Cambridge University has first proposed floating catalyst chemical vapour deposition method (FFCVD) to produce macroscopic CNT fibres/mats continuously in large volume (500 m2/day).
-However, the properties of macroscopic CNT fibres/mats haven’t yet reach the full potential of individual CNT (only 1% at present).
+However, the properties of macroscopic CNT fibres/mats haven’t yet reached the full potential of individual CNT (only 1% at present).
 To understand the properties of macroscopic CNT sheet, I have developed various novel characterisation and computational methods.

 2) Elemental mapping of CNT-epoxy composite firstly revealed that epoxy resin does not penetrate CNT bundle.
 Consequently, the interfacial properties between individual CNTs are not improved.
 This explains the limitation of epoxy in the enhancement of CNT performance.

 3) Proposed a novel micromechanical model to relate macroscopic CNT mat properties to those of CNT bundle network and CNT-epoxy composites.
 The model was able to describe the degree of elastic and plastic anisotropy of the composite and the dependence of modulus and yield strength upon composition.
 I also developed a special four-point probe system to measure the electrical conductivity of CNT-epoxy composites, eliminating the contact and wire resistance.
-A novel steady-state method using infrared camera to measure thermal conductivity of CNT-epoxy composite under vacuum was also presented.
+A novel steady-state method using an infrared camera to measure thermal conductivity of CNT-epoxy composite under vacuum was also presented.
 These results found that the electrical and thermal conductivities of CNT-epoxy composite is primarily dependent on the CNT volume fraction.

 Example: Mass production of direct-spun carbon nanotube mat (Tortech)